orsonteodoro/muslx32/README.md

 The web browsers that currently work are only dillo and surf with webkitgtk crosscompiled as x86 or amd64 abi for simple websites.

 The patches for multilib support may reference gcc 7.3.0 expecially the system packages (emerge --system).

+The system has a preference for x86 abi when x32 is banned for a particular ebuild.
+One reason why x86 abi was chosen is to limit the virtual address range or bugs related to addressing, but amd64 abi tested working fine on this profile.

 ### Instructions for creating the muslx32 toolchain